Halloween Costumes for Babies and Toddlers

 A very small baby is probably going to spend most of trick or treating riding in the stroller!
 For babies who need to be buckled into their car seat or stroller, does the costume allow for this?
 Long bunting style costumes may hinder you from being able to properly buckle the safety belt.

 Yes, those adorable fuzzy animal costumes are sooo cute but if you live in a warm weather climate that’s still toasty in late October, these cozy costumes are probably best to skip.
 If you live in a cooler climate, consider layering to keep baby warm.
-Light layers like leggings or tights, or long sleeves tees under a thin costume can add a layer of warmth.
+Light layers like leggings or tights, or a long sleeved tee under a thin costume can add a layer of warmth.

 What is your favorite baby costume idea?
 Share in the comments!